culvertsoft/mgen/index_q_Contact.md

 ### Bug reports

-Head over to our [github repository](https://github.com/culvertsoft/mgen) and click *issues* to report any bugs.
+Head over to our [github repository/issues](https://github.com/culvertsoft/mgen/issues) to report any bugs.
 The more reports we get - the more bugs we can fix!
+Please include the version you use (check your installation directory/BUILD.txt, where you can find the commit tag and date)

 ### Support